 Verbal abuse is not always dismissed as “just words”, it can trigger real legal processes, including restrictions on your movements, contact with the alleged victim, and even protentional criminal charges.

-It is essential to seek legal advise as early as possible.
+It is essential to seek legal advice as early as possible.
 A lawyer can help you understand your rights, prepare a response, and represent your interests in court.
 Avoid any direct communication with the person making the allegation, as this may worsen the situation or breach interim orders.

 Verbal Abuse and AVO Conditions